ghiggi/gpm_api/docs/source/00_introduction.rst

 whereas water vapor absorption is notable at frequencies like 22.235 GHz and 183 GHz.
 These channels are particularly useful for profiling atmospheric temperature and humidity, respectively.

-The observed brightness temperature in these channels correlates with the dryness or warmth of the air mass.
+The observed brightness temperature (BT) in these channels correlates with the dryness or warmth of the air mass.

 On the other hand, window channels predominantly capture signals from the Earth's surface and precipitation.
 They are less affected by atmospheric absorption compared to the absorption channels.